Ronald Hopkins: Early life and career

 Hopkins was born in Stawell, Victoria on 24 May 1897.
 His father, William Hopkins, was a surgeon who was later killed on active service during the Boer War in 1900.
 His mother was Rose Margaret Burton (née Lamond).
 After attending the Melbourne Church of England Grammar School, Hopkins was appointed to the Royal Military College, Duntroon as a staff cadet in 1915 where he undertook training to become an officer in the Australian Army.
 Upon graduation in late 1917 he was commissioned as a lieutenant and volunteered for overseas service with the Australian Imperial Force (AIF), being assigned to the cavalry.
 In early 1918 he was posted to the 6th Light Horse Regiment and served with them in Palestine during the First World War.
 He was also seconded to the headquarters of the 2nd and 3rd Light Horse Brigades, and the Anzac Mounted Division, to serve in a staff role.
 Following the end of hostilities, Hopkins helped plan the return of Australian personnel from the Middle East.

-Throughout the interwar years, Hopkins undertook a number of regimental and staff appointments in the Permanent Forces, including a stint as an instructor at Duntroon, before attending the Staff College at Quetta in India in 1927.
+Throughout the interwar period, Hopkins undertook a number of regimental and staff appointments in the Permanent Forces, including a stint as an instructor at Duntroon, before attending the Staff College at Quetta in India in 1927.
 Prior to his departure, in December 1926, having been promoted to captain earlier in the year, he married Nora Frances Reissmann, with whom he would subsequently have a son.
 He returned from India in 1928 and undertook staff work at brigade level and then at Army Headquarters in Melbourne, Victoria.
 Promotion to major came in 1936.
 The following year, in early 1937, he was sent to the United Kingdom on a fact finding mission to learn about developments in tanks and armoured warfare.
 He returned to Australia in April 1939 and was instrumental in organising the Australian Armoured Corps during the Second World War.